 What special things should I do to care for my crown?

 Your dental crown should last longer if you take care of it properly.
-Although the material that your crown will not decay, you can still experience decay where the crown meets your tooth.
+Although the material of your crown will not decay, you can still experience decay where the crown meets your tooth.
 Because of this, you need to keep up with your normal oral hygiene routine.
 Regularly brush and floss your teeth and crown just like a natural tooth.

 Schedule a Consultation to get a Custom Dental Crown in Philadelphia, PA